therealergo/Base-ESP32/README.md

-# SaucyBytes ESP32 Base <!-- From ESP32-Base, CHANGE for an actual project README -->
+# ESP32 Base <!-- From ESP32-Base, CHANGE for an actual project README -->

 ## Overview <!-- From ESP32-Base, CHANGE for an actual project README -->